r0nsha/dotfiles/README.md

 ## Font

-The config assumes that you have [Iosevka Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.0/Iosevka.zip) installed on this machine.
+The config assumes that you have [Iosevka Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.0/Iosevka.zip) installed on your machine.

 ## References